Your Shopify store has hundreds, maybe thousands of products. Your average customer sees a handful before they leave.

 3. Complete the Look

 Curates a full ensemble or set based on the current product.
 A customer browsing a blazer sees matching trousers, a complementary shirt, and coordinating shoes.
-This recommendation type is especially powerful for fashion, home decor, and lifestyle brands where visual coordination matters.
+This works especially well for fashion, home decor, and lifestyle brands where visual coordination matters.

 Best placement: Product detail pages, styled as a visual gallery.